Technical Staff Report

 The following two examples can be repaired with thickened epoxy because their characteristics put them in the lower left-hand corner of the chart.
 They require no additional fiberglass reinforcement.

-Example # 8 self-tapping screw (just over 1/8″ in diameter) is removed from the deck of a boat.
+A #8 self-tapping screw (just over 1/8″ in diameter) is removed from the deck of a boat.
 The deck is 1/8″ thick fiberglass skin with a plywood core.

 This is a low-risk repair.
 The hole is small in diameter, the skin is relatively thick compared to the hole diameter, and the skin is backed by dense core material, plywood.
 If this repair fails, the worst thing that will happen is the plywood core may rot someday.